isocline/reflow/README.md

 [![Build Status](https://travis-ci.org/isocline/reflow.svg)](https://travis-ci.org/isocline/reflow)

-**re:Flow** is a powerful integrated workflow engine that combines various workflow methods into one.
+**re:Flow** is a elastic process flow control engine that combines various workflow methods into one.
 In some cases, real-time processing may be required, but in some cases, it must be executed after some event processing.
 Or at a particular time, like a scheduler, Many things need to be done.
 There are cases where other work processing methods are combined.